What is Christmas Carols and It’s History

 Christmas is a time for family, friends, and of course, Christmas carols.
 While most people are familiar with the traditional carols like “Silent Night” and “Jingle Bells”, there are many beautiful French Christmas carols that are lesser-known.

 One such carol is “Il est né, le divin enfant”.
-This song is about the birth of Jesus Christ, and is sung by French children during the Christmas season.
-It has a cheerful melody, and the lyrics are translated to English as follows:
+This song is about the birth of Jesus Christ and is sung by French children during the Christmas season.
+It has a cheerful melody, and the lyrics are translated into English as follows:

 “He is born, the divine child!